HydroDrought/hydrodroughtBook/support_docs/README.md

 # Supporting documents

 This section describes Supporting documents that provide detailed background information (text files).
 In the Textbook on Hydrological Drought reference is made to these documents, that is, in Chapters 3, 4, 9 and 10.
 Supporting documents vary in nature.
-For example, some describe models or calculation procedure, and others provide information on catchments or modeling results.
+For example, some describe models or calculation procedures, and others provide information on catchments or modeling results.
 The Supporting documents facilitate more in-depth understanding of results presented (e.g. drought-generating processes) or add additional aspects (impact of land use).

 <table>
   <tr>